Deliberations in the Committees

 The committee can decide on the re-deliberation of the item at once at the written and justified request of an absolute majority of the total number of committee members just before the committee report is submitted to the Office of the Speaker.

-After the report has been submitted to the Office of the Speaker and included in the agenda of the Plenary, it can be re-deliberated in the committee only at the request of the main committee and the government.
+After the report has been submitted to the Office of the Speaker and included in the agenda of the Plenary, it can be re-deliberated in the committee only at the request of the main committee.